A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Related Work

-Recent works showed that intermediate layers often outperform final layers in both TBMs and SSMs, challenging the conventional reliance on final representations \citep{knowbutdonttell, skean2025layer}.
-Another study emphasized oversmoothing and recency bias in SSMs, where token representations gradually homogenize with depth \citep{wang2025understanding}.
-These findings suggest that models may fail to fully leverage their depth, raising a question about how representations propagate across layers.
+Recent work showed that intermediate layers often outperform final layers in both TBMs and SSMs, challenging the conventional reliance on final representations \citep{knowbutdonttell, skean2025layer}.
+Another study emphasized oversmoothing and recency bias in SSMs, where token representations gradually homogenize across layers \citep{wang2025understanding}.
+These findings suggest that models may fail to fully leverage all their layers, raising a question about how representations propagate across layers.

-Layer-wise analyses commonly use Centered Kernel Alignment (CKA) \citep{cka} to measure representational similarity in TBMs \citep{conneau-etal-2020-emerging, vulic-etal-2020-probing}, while cosine similarity and variance-based metrics track feature evolution across layers.
-Probing further reveals where task-relevant information resides \citep{vulic-etal-2020-probing,knowbutdonttell}.
+Layer-wise analyses commonly use Centered Kernel Alignment (CKA) \citep{cka} to measure representational similarity in TBMs \citep{conneau-etal-2020-emerging}, while cosine similarity and variance-based metrics track feature evolution across layers.
+Probing further reveals where task-relevant information resides \citep{vulic-etal-2020-probing, knowbutdonttell}.
 For example, probing on SSMs \citep{paulo2024doestransformerinterpretabilitytransfer} revealed that simple probes can recover correct knowledge even when fine-tuned outputs are incorrect, underscoring the richness of SSMs' internal representations.